George Dealey: Civic activities

 Under Dealey, the News was enlisted in the cause of civic planning.
 A campaign of 1899 led to the foundation of the Cleaner Dallas League, which became the Dallas Civic Improvement League in 1902.
 He was instrumental in the adoption of the 1910 Kessler Plan to improve Dallas and provide for its growth.

-He helped establish Southern Methodist University and was instrumental in bringing a Federal Reserve branch to Dallas.
+Dealey helped establish Southern Methodist University and was instrumental in bringing a Federal Reserve branch to Dallas.

 Dealey served on the board of governors of the American City Planning Institute (1920–21), as vice president of the National Municipal League (1923–24), on the advisory council of the American Planning and Civic Association, and on the national committee of the Commission on Interracial Cooperation.
 He was a director of the Children's Hospital of Texas and was president of the Family Bureau, a Dallas social agency, from its inception in 1908.
 He was also president of the Philosophical Society of Texas, a member of the Texas Press Association, an honorary life member of the Texas State Historical Association, founder (1922) and lifetime president (from 1933) of the Dallas Historical Society, and second vice president of the Associated Press (1923–24).

-He had honorary roles with Sigma Delta Chi (1940–41) and Phi Beta Kappa (1943).
+Dealey had honorary roles with Sigma Delta Chi (1940–41) and Phi Beta Kappa (1943).
 He received honorary doctoral degrees from Southern Methodist University (1921), Austin College (1924), and the University of Missouri (1925), the last of which invited him to accept a gift to its school of journalism from the British Empire Press Union.

 Dealey Plaza in Downtown Dallas was named for him upon commencement of its construction in 1934 (for the 1936 Texas Centennial).
 He initially thought to decline the honor, but was persuaded to accept it by his son.
 A statue of G.B.
 Dealey was made and erected in Dealey Plaza in 1949.